 In a world where computer algorithms play an increasingly important role in determining what information we consume, there is another force pulling us in the other direction.
 I’m talking about the “content curation” that people do to filter information so it’s more useful for themselves and others.

 I believe Google+ will eventually eclipse Twitter as the web’s main content curation engine because it’s a better service for sharing interests with other people.
-Some of you might know that over this last few months I’ve been diving pretty deeply into Google+, investing a lot of time in really learning how to use the service.
-In the process, I’ve learned a few things about what I believe is the future of social media networks.
-Today, I want to share some observations about an important aspect of social media networks: curation.
+I personally spend most of my social media time on Google+, and in the process, I’ve learned a few things about what I believe are some of the core aspects of social media networks.
+This post focuses on an important aspect of them: curation.

 Curating the Curators

 If you spend any time looking at networks, one of the things you’ll find is that the rich tend to get richer.
-As people build lots of followers (or “circlers” as their known on Google+), the probability that additional followers follow them increases.
+As people build lots of followers, the probability that additional people follow them increases.
 There are lots of explanations for this, but one important one centers on the notion of “social proof.”
 That’s what happens when we think to ourself, “boy, so-and-so sure has a lot of followers – they must have something important to say.”

-There are lots of problems with this “rich get richer” phenomenon, one of which popped up for me this weekend, almost by accident.
-I had decided earlier that I was wanted to identify a group of people who were sharing interesting content, but who hadn’t yet built big followings on Google+.
-After a bunch of work to identify this group, I then shared the results in what’s known as a “circle share” on Google+.
+There are lots of problems with this “rich get richer” phenomenon, one of which popped up for me a while back, almost by accident.
+I had decided earlier that I wanted to identify a group of people who were sharing interesting content, but who hadn’t yet built big followings on Google+.
+After a bunch of work to identify this group, I shared the results as a “circle share” on Google+.
 The results were quite positive.
 Several hundred people added these individuals to their own circles, which is great visibility for this group – a nice opportunity to get their content in front of more people.

 “In just a few minutes, my stream changed.
 Suddenly there were posts about history books, science, psychology, food and all of them had some added value.
 Not just resharing of some article, but adding some comment or thought that made it more relevant.”